 The Quiet Time with Transcendental Meditation programme in education

-Register now to FRIENDS final conference
+FRIENDS final conference

 The FRIENDS project aims at introducing an innovative approach in schools in order to promote respect for diversity, tolerance and social inclusion in the learning environments.
 Trough Quiet Time with the Transcendental Meditation programme, students have been proven scientifically to become less aggressive, more incline to establish positive relationships and improving also their academical results.

 All this has a full advantage for the education systems which become effective spaces for fostering equality, integration, and intercultural understanding.